Flag of Texas

 The flag of Texas, also known as the Lone Star Flag, (Note: This lone star, in turn, gives rise to the state's nickname, "The Lone Star State".) is the official flag of the U.S. state of Texas.
-The flag—often flown at homes and businesses statewide—is highly popular among Texans and is treated with a great degree of reverence and esteem within Texas.
 Along with the flag of Hawaii, it is one of two state flags to have previously served as a national flag of an independent country.

+The actual designer of the flag is unknown.
+Some historians and the Texas Legislature in 1989 claim that Charles B. Stewart of Montgomery, Texas, is either the designer of the flag or drew the image used by the Third Congress when enacting the legislation adopting the flag.
 In 2001, the North American Vexillological Association surveyed its members on the designs of the 72 U.S. state, territorial, and Canadian provincial flags and ranked the Texas flag second, behind New Mexico.